microsoft/Medical-Imaging-AI-RSNA-2021-Demo/2.Annotation/README.md

 ## Create Labeling Project and Annotating Data

-> **Note:** This step is not required to complete this tutorial you can jump directly to the next steps to continue the tutorial.
+> **Note:** This step is not required to complete this tutorial you can jump directly to the next steps and continue the tutorial.

 Now that we have created a dataset, we can create a Labeling Project and start annotating data.
 For an indepth look at this process checkout the AzureML documentation on it [here](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-labeling).